MetA-Sebastian/CForce2/README.md

 # CForce
 Designed to aid in targeted brute force password cracking attacks.
-Use information that is known about a password to significantly (exponentially) speed up the time it takes to crack the password.
+Use information that is known about a password to significantly (exponentially) reduce the time it takes to crack the password.

 Fast multithreaded bruteforce tool that can use words instead of chars!